 The company has introduced their special cooling technology to address this, which is a key feature in the Tempur Pedic Cloud Luxe Breeze model which to a degree isn’t bad, but really is just more layers of memory foam designed to wick heat away.

 These innovations are equally as effective as those of the mattresses including the newer heat regulating technology such as the use of copper, gel cooling layer or latex.
 Their new cooling technology does keep the mattress much cooler than previous generations of Tempur Pedic models for sure.

 Tempur Pedics are known for having a very minimal motion transfer, due to the use of a high-quality dense foam in their construction.

-However, there is a large degree of sinkage with the Cloud Luxe Breeze as it is Tempur Pedic’s softest model, and when Andrew sat down on it, it compressed quite a bit but did not cause him to sink down to the foundation.
+However, sinkage with the new Cloud Luxe Breeze is a little pronounced because it is Tempur Pedic’s softest model, and when Andrew sat down on it, it compressed quite a bit but did not cause him to sink down to the foundation.

 Smell / Off-Gassing

 Although there was a significant chemical smell with the earlier Tempur Pedics, they seemed to have addressed this with the current models, and with their delivery of uncompressed mattresses.
 So, no noticeable smell comes from the Cloud Luxe Breeze.

 Tempur Pedic used to sell their mattresses through major mattress retailers exclusively which helped them avoid dealing directly with the customers.
 Lately, however, they began selling their mattresses online as well.

 - 90 Night Sleep Trial